-In general, this cherry tree is appreciated for its flower and is considered an ornamental tree and not for its fruit.
-Therefore it has been cultivated in many countries and now there are double flowers as well the single and the flowers range from white to pink, many cultivars were based on Oshima Cherry.
-Many major cities in the world now display the cherry blossoms in their landscape.
+In general, this cherry tree is appreciated for its flower.
+It is considered an ornamental tree and not grown for its fruit.
+It has been cultivated in many countries and now there are double flowers as well the single.
+The flowers range from white to pink.
+Many cultivars were based on Oshima Cherry.
+Many major cities in the world now display the cherry blossoms in their cityscape.

-There are many varieties but some popular ones are:
+There are many varieties of Cherry Blossom Tree, but some popular ones are:

 amanogawa: smaller tree, with double pale pink flowers on erect branches